Man found shot near Peoria’s Lexington Hills Apartments Saturday

 PEORIA, Ill.
 (WMBD) — Peoria police said one man is in the hospital in serious condition after a shooting Saturday night.

 PPD’s Public Information Officer, Semone Roth, said at 6:58 p.m. police were called to the 3400 block of Oakcrest Drive regarding shots fired.
-When officers arrived they found an adult male with an apparent gunshot wound.
+When officers arrived, they found an adult male with an apparent gunshot wound to the head.

 At this moment, there is no suspect information and police are still investigating.